plurid/plurid/docs/ARCHITECTURE.md

 - `decodeViewpoint(string, view?)` → legacy scalars (a v2 string is reduced through `toLegacy`); `decodeCameraViewpoint(string, view, perspective?, limits?)` → `CameraState` for either version (the application's own perspective wins over a v2 string's).
 Malformed strings decode to `null` and are ignored.

 URL binding (`useViewpointURL`, config knobs on `space.*`): `viewpointURLWrite` and `viewpointURLRestore` BOTH default false; `viewpointURLParam` defaults `'v'`; `viewpointURLDebounce` defaults 400 ms for the `replaceState` write (path, other query params and hash preserved; no history spam).
 Programmatic control rides the `space.setViewpoint` topic (v1 or v2, `animated` optional), `space.cameraDelta` (one `CameraDelta`, `animate` optional) and `space.frame` (`{ planeID? | selection? }`, everything when neither); programmatic observation rides the debounced `onViewpointChange(viewpoint)` prop and the synchronous `api.getViewpoint()` - deliberately NOT the `space.changed` channel, because the camera changes per orbit frame.

+The address bar (2026-09-06): the docked page's path is the pathname while `docking.url` is on (the page presentation's default); the two URL bindings share one URL — the path is the page's, `?v=` the camera's (`replaceState` keeps the other) — and a deep link's path wins over the persisted camera (the persisted tree stays); the resolver `general.configuration.resolveDockingURL` turns the knob into `{ write, restore, history, mode, param }`, the engine's `planeAddressPath` reduces a plane address to its pathname.

 Persistence: the camera, the view size it was framed in (2026-09-06: `resolveSpace` starts the store at it, so a restored camera is consistent until the first real measurement, which re-pivots it the way a live resize does), the bookmarks and the runtime home are stored in the versioned space snapshot (`PERSISTED_STATE_VERSION = 3`); a v2 snapshot (scalars only) is upgraded on load by deriving the camera from its scalars.